CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ```

-The iPXE script will be roughly generated as (not taking unattended info from host_group):
+The iPXE script will be roughly generated as (not taking unattended info from boot):

 ```
     #!ipxe